enessyarali/Easy-Warehouse/DesignDocument.md

 `  setSKU(sku :SKU)`
 **if sku!=null**
 First, checks if it is already assigned to a different SKU.
-If yes, IDValidationFailedException is raised.
+If yes, PositionAlreadyAssignedException is raised.
 If no, checks if it is able to store the available SKU in terms of weight and volume.
 If yes, the SKU is set.
 If no, OutOfSpaceException is raised.
 **if sku==null**
 Resets the position to its initial state.